arg0NNY/BetterAnimations/docs/create/injects.md

 }
 ```

-When parsed in the context of animation type `exit`:
+When parsed in the context of animation type `exit` — the following:
 ```json
 {
   "key": "myAnimation",